WowLabz/tasking_backend/pallets/pallet-court/README.md

 3. Resolve Cases
 4. Code Coverage - Test Cases
 5. Web3 Grat Documentation
+6. timeframe storage to be deleted after dispute is over
+7. Need to change name timeframes to possibly hearings

 Cases:
 1. What if it is a tie after final votes